Fredrick-A-prime/alx-low_level_programming/README.md

-This alx low level programming for C functions, nested loops
+This is a readme file for alx projects